 What are the uses of different polar patterns?

-Depending on the use you have in mind for your XLR mic, you will want to look for a specific polar pattern, or shape in which a microphone picks up sound.
+Depending on the use you have in mind for your XLR mic, you will want to look for a specific polar pattern, or the shape in which a microphone picks up sound.
 The main polar patterns are as follows: cardioid, omnidirectional, bidirectional, hypercardioid, and supercardioid.
 Each polar pattern has certain uses more suited to them, depending on the direction the microphone is pointed or placed.

 Why you should trust SoundGuys

-XLR cables that have a female XLR on one end and a male XLR on the other end have the most reliable connection because they keep the signal balanced.
+XLR cables that have a female XLR connector on one end and a male XLR on the other end have the most reliable connection because they keep the signal balanced.
 If you want the cheapest option, the AmazonBasics branded cables start at just $7 USD, but people who put their equipment through the ringer should get the more durable Rapco Horizon N1M1, which will run you about $25 USD for a 25-foot cable.

 Lots of things contribute to a microphone’s quality, including the internal electronics, as well as the type of connection.
 There are great USB microphones out there, and we recommend checking out our list of the best USB microphones.